Problem Statement

 - Stuart Crampton, Barclay Jermain Professor of Natural Philosophy, Emeritus, Williams College

-- Lucy Forster-Smith, Chaplain, Macalester College
+- Lucy Forster-Smith, Associate Dean for Religious and Spiritual Life and Chaplain, Macalester College

 - Richard E. Spalding, Chaplain to the College and Coordinator of Community Service, Williams College